 Dragon Bridge, Da Nang

 The Dragon Bridge is a medium length walk from the beach area.
 Although it doesn’t feel too far because the sights will keep your mind occupied.
 The Dragon Bridge is great during the day, but it is fantastic at night as it is lit up.
-The colour of the lights are constantly changing and if you’re lucky, the dragon may even breathe fire.
+The colour of the lights is constantly changing and if you’re lucky, the dragon may even breathe fire.

 Day 7 – Da Nang